krystianfranus/data-science-template/README.md

 ### 📦 Dataset

-As an example, this template uses the [ContentWise Impressions](https://github.com/ContentWise/contentwise-impressions) dataset, which contains real-world implicit feedback data.
+As an example, this template uses the [ContentWise Impressions](https://github.com/ContentWise/contentwise-impressions) dataset - a collection of implicit interactions and impressions of movies and TV series from an Over-The-Top media service, which delivers its media contents over the Internet. ***In the preprocessing phase the dataset is being limited to content of movies only.***

+Exporatory data analysis can be found in [contentwise_eda.ipynb](notebooks/contentwise_eda.ipynb).

 ### 🚀 Use Cases